What is Sciatica?

-Sciatica is a condition where the client will report feeling tingling, numbness, pain referring into the buttock, hamstring, calf or foot however, the issue is steaming from the spine.
-Compression of this nerve can be cause be muscle spam or more commonly herniated disc in the lumber spine.
+Sciatica is a condition wherein the client will report feeling tingling, numbness, pain referring into the buttock, hamstring, calf or foot.
+The issue, however, is coming from the spine.
+Compression of this nerve can cause muscle spasms, or, more commonly, a herniated disc in the lumbar spine.

 What causes Sciatica?